Filing tax returns for the deceased

 What are the tax returns filed for a deceased individual in Canada?

-There are several tax returns that may be filed as a result of death in Canada:
+Several tax returns may be filed as a result of death in Canada:

 - Final T1 individual tax return: this must be prepared for all income received between January 1 and the date of death.
 Upon death, a taxpayer is ‘deemed’ to have disposed of all property at fair market value, subject to certain exceptions (such as gains on their principal residence or property that has been left to a spouse by will and is eligible for the spousal rollover provisions).
 The full value of the testator’s remaining RRSP or RRIF is included in this return as income.